kevincobos/Front-End-Basic-React/README.md

 ```

 ### useState Hook
+The useState hook is use on less complex data.
 The useState hook is a special function that takes the initial state as an argument and returns an array of two entries.
 The first entry is the current state and the second entry is a function that allows us to update the state.
 Example of correct use of useState Hook, that is using the stateUpdate function:
 ``` javascript